 I personally blog and “try” to practice my photography and videography.

-Key word is try since I don’t think I’m particularly good at it.
+The keyword is try since I don’t think I’m particularly good at it.

-You can use this as way to refine your skills or practice your hobby.
+You can use this as a way to refine your skills or practice your hobby.
 I know my skills have gotten better over the last few months.

 But always practice in moderation.
 You are at school to learn.
 Don’t let your hobbies distract you from your work.